ENGL 344/444: London's Contemporary Theater (5 Credits)

 Learning outcomes: You will emerge with a lively and informed sense of London's cultural history (19th century and forward), with a special attention to the role of the Great War, the role of women on the streets and how gender and social class impacts citizenry, an awareness of avant-garde art, some fashion theory and above all the technique and importance of close reading texts and material history.
 You will become a better writer-for as we learn from the modernist Oscar Wilde, style matters.

-ENGL 295 (5 credits): Art, Architecture, and Society in London
+ENGL 363: Art, Architecture, Literature, and Society in London (5 Credits)

 This course introduces students to various aspects of life in Britain, from royalty to the homeless, from politics to sport.
 There is a major emphasis on direct contact with the people and institutions of contemporary Britain, including meetings with homeless people and politicians, visits to Parliament and the media, and individual research projects which encourage students to follow up their own interests.
 The course also looks at issues such as race, crime, the family and the problems (and delights) of being young in Britain today.
-The course should enable students to gain a deeper understanding of contemporary Britain and equip them better to understand their own society.
+The course enables students to gain a deeper understanding of contemporary Britain and equips them better to understand their own society.
 Students will be assessed based on participation, a mid-term exam, a final exam, and individual projects.